-When comparing the different options available for current accounts in Ireland, you should ask yourself the following questions to find the right one for your personal circumstances:
+If you’re looking for the best current account, you should ask yourself the following questions to compare your options and find the right one for your personal circumstances:

 - What type of account holder am I?
-While most people qualify for a standard current account, you may be eligible for a student, graduate or over 60s account.
+While most people qualify for a standard current account, you may be eligible for a student current account, graduate or over 60s account.
 These accounts usually come with certain benefits or lower fees to match your situation.

 - Will I have regular deposits into my account each month?
 Regular monthly deposits of a certain amount, like your salary or wages, could mean that your account fees are reduced or even waived.
 KBC is one bank that offers this feature, with all day-to-day banking charges free if at least €2,000 is lodged every month.
 You’ll need to make sure that these deposits continue otherwise your fees will increase, however you may still be charged a maintenance fee.

 - What are my banking habits?
 Different fees are charged for different banking transactions such as ATM withdrawals, over the counter withdrawals, contactless payments, chip and pin payments and direct debits.
 Some accounts may offer certain transactions for free such as all contactless payments with the AIB current account, or a limited number of ATM withdrawals, so you should check these details to find an account that will charge as little fees as possible for your banking habits.